miroesli/seng440project/docs/COMPILE_COMMANDS.md

 ### CPU profiling and Profile-driven compilation

-Generate the executable file with profiling turned
+Generate the executable file with profiling turned on

 ```bash
 gcc -pg file.c